Skip to main content

 • Less reliance on your IT team. iPaaS is mostly hands-off integration managed by the provider — hence taking the management burden off your IT team.
 With this, you and your IT team never have to worry about spending time and money troubleshooting a bug or any related issues.

 • Better sales funnel optimization.
-A DCKAP ERP Integration with Salesforce makes gaining insights into customer experiences easier.
+Integration with Salesforce makes gaining insights into customer experiences easier.
 This way, you can optimize your sales funnel to scale conversions and increase customer satisfaction.

 • Custom and real-time data synchronization.
 Beyond data centralization, iPaaS vendors like DCKAP help you sync data from multiple applications in real-time.
 So you’re seeing the most relevant and up-to-date information across your systems.